ibm-cloud-docs/cephaas/billing_view.md

 ### How Compute billing works
 {: #how-compute-billing-works}

-When you create a Red Hat OpenShift cluster in your FusionaaS deployment:
+When you create a Red Hat OpenShift cluster in your Fusion deployment:

 1. You specify the cluster configuration including number of worker nodes, vCPUs per node, memory per node, and optional GPU resources.
 2. The system allocates the requested resources from your deployment's available capacity.